alex-lawson/sparkz/readme.txt

 Created by metadept.
 Please email any questions, suggestions or bug reports to cheswick13@hotmail.com.

 FEATURES
+-Data Wires!
+Use wire connections to transfer and manipulate numeric data
--Displays: Linked Display and Small Linked Display can be used to display numeric data from sensors and counters (with more to come)
+  -Displays: Linked Display and Small Linked Display can be used to display numeric data
--Sensors: Light Sensor, Wind Sensor, Thermometer and Liquid Sensor can either trigger binary wires or send numeric data to displays
+  -Sensors: Light Sensor, Wind Sensor, Thermometer and Liquid Sensor can either trigger binary wires or send numeric data
--Scanner: Reads information about a nearby entity, which can be sent to a display.
+  -Scanner: Reads information about a nearby entity.
 Interact to switch between Current HP and Max HP modes (more modes coming)
   -Counter: Uses binary signals to increment, decrement, and reset a stored value, which can then be sent to a display
   -Comparator: Compare two numeric values with >, <, and == (interact to switch modes)
   -Operator: Perform addition, subtraction, multiplication and division! (interact to switch modes) -Memory Cell: Store numeric data.
 The bottom nodes are for data input and output, the top nodes are used to lock input or output
+  -Binarizer: A simple passthrough which strips numerical data from a binary signal.
+This can be useful when connecting devices that use both numeric and binary data (sensors, comparators, counters)
 -Traps: Wall-mounted traps that fire bullets, flame, or rockets when powered! (more types coming soon) -Source Pipes: Used to create water, poison, or lava when powered -Drain (drains liquids when powered)